GitHubbubble/gitPro/Rebase.md

 ![commit 1](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit1.png)

-If you want to keep all your commits **only** on the `cs100` branch, then you can use git rebase:(While `merge` will creat a merge commit and integrate all commits on `master` branch, I will compare them later):
+If you want to keep all your commits **only** on the `cs100` branch, then you can use git rebase (While `merge` will creat a merge commit and integrate all commits on `master` branch, I will compare them later):
 ```
 $ git checkout cs100
 $ git rebase master